Shtarev/web_video_cam/README.md

 the script runs for 3 minutes (as an example)

-you can stop the script by pressing ESC
+or you can stop the script by pressing ESC

 video files are saved to a folder 'video'